Annabelhxy/cse15l-lab-reports/lab-report4.md

 ## Step 6: Run the tests, demonstrating that they fail
 ![Image](step_6.png)

-Firstly, `cd` to change the directory to lab7.
+Firstly, `cd lab7` to change the directory to lab7.
 Then, complie the ListExamplesTests to run the tests by typing the commands `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` and `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
 Then, the tests fail.

 ## Step 7: Edit the code file to fix the failing test
 ![Image](step_7_1.png)
 ![Image](step_7_2.png)

 First, type `nano ListExamples.java` and press `<Enter>` to get to the code.
-Then, go to the bottom of the code and change the line `index1 += 1` to `index2 += 1`.
+Then, go to the bottom of the code by holding `<down>` arrow and change the line `index1 += 1` to `index2 += 1` directly.
 Next, press 'Ctrl-X' and type `y` and then press `<Enter>` to save and exit the code file.
 Thus, the error is fixed so we can run the tests.

 ## Step 8: Run the tests, demonstrating that they now succeed